mas-bandwidth/gafferongames/content/post/client_server_connection.md

 * If an attacker knows the client and server IP addresses and ports, they can impersonate the client or server.
 This gives an attacker the power to completely a hijack a client’s connection and perform actions on their behalf.

 * Once a client is connected to a server there is no way for them to disconnect cleanly, they can only time out.
 This creates a delay before the server realizes a client has disconnected, or before a client realizes the server has shut down.
-It would be nice if both the client and server could indicate a clean disconnect, so the other side didn’t need to wait for timeout in the common case.
+It would be nice if both the client and server could indicate a clean disconnect, so the other side doesn’t need to wait for timeout in the common case.

 * Clean disconnection is usually implemented with a disconnect packet, however because an attacker can impersonate the client and server with spoofed packets, doing so would give the attacker the ability to disconnect a client from the server whenever they like, provided they know the client and server IP addresses and the structure of the disconnect packet.